laila12399/lailascoaching/content/_about.md

 {{< figure src="/files/lailascoaching1.jpeg" alt="imt" width="200px" class="about-left" >}}

 ---
 My name is Laila.
-I was born in Germany and live in London in the UK.
-I study psychology at the University of Greenwich.
+I was born in Germany and live in London, UK.
+I research and write about psychological phenomena as a student of Psychology.